Hiatal Hernia Surgery in Brownsville, TX

-Dr. Carlos Barba provides state of the art, minimally invasive treatment options for hiatal hernias.
-With offices in Brownsville and Harlingen, TX, Dr. Barba is south Texas’ leader in hernia repair and general surgery.
-Learn about your treatment options and schedule your consultation with Dr. Barba today.
+Dr. Carlos Barba provides state-of-the-art, minimally invasive treatment options for Hiatal hernias.
+With general surgery centers in Harlingen and Brownsville, TX, Dr. Barba is south Texas’ leader in hernia repair and general surgery.
+Please call (956) 621-4981 to learn about your treatment options and schedule your consultation with Dr. Barba today.

 What Causes a Hiatal Hernia?